QuantumAgent/QDD_Net/README.md

 # QDD_Net: Duplicate Question Detector

 ## Introduction
-This is the repository for [PPDAI](https://ai.ppdai.com/mirror/goToMirrorDetail?mirrorId=1&tabindex=2) contest, which is a natural language processing (NLP) model aims to detect duplicate questions in Chinese.
+We proposed the QDD_Net which is used for duplicate question detection.
+Our model had a good performance in [PPDAI Magic Mirror Data Application Contest](https://ai.ppdai.com/mirror/goToMirrorDetail?mirrorId=1&tabindex=2)

 ## Data
-Data was provided by PPDAI, which are pairs of questions labeled with 0 and 1 represents similar or not.
+Data should be pairs of questions labeled with 0 and 1 represents similar or not.
-The questions are represented by two sequences of integers which are the indices of corresponding embedding vectors (word and character).
+Word & Character embedding should be provided respectively for representing the question sequences.

 ## Model
 We proposed three models including a RNN based model, CNN based model and a RCNN based model.
 These models have the following characteristics: